Top Gear Rally: Development and release

 Top Gear Rally was originally intended to be released in the first quarter of 1997.
-In January 1997, nearly 50% of the game was complete.
-By May 1997, around 80% of the game was complete.
-Top Gear Rally was presented at the Electronic Entertainment Expo in Atlanta in June 1997, where attendees could play a demo.
-In North America, the game was published by Midway Games and released in October 1997.
+In January 1997, nearly 50% of the game was complete, and by May around 80% of the game was complete.
+Top Gear Rally was presented at the Electronic Entertainment Expo in Atlanta in June, where attendees could play a demo.
+Top Gear Rally was first pitched to publisher BMG Interactive, which chose to pass on it.
+In North America, the game was published by Midway and released in September 30, 1997.
 In Europe, Top Gear Rally was released in November 1997.
 The Japanese version, which was released on December 5, 1997, includes a built-in EEPROM in the Nintendo 64 Game Pak that allows players to save their progress without the need of a Controller Pak.
 It also includes a new title sequence and car models that were more popular in Japan, such as the F150 and the Mitsubishi Pajero.